fullsalvo/wzb-utils/README.md

 ## Thanks to

-[metakirby5](https://github.com/metakirby5) for making any of this possible and creating whizkers.
+[metakirby5](https://github.com/metakirby5) for making any of this possible and creating whizkers and zenbu.